leorami/mxtk-site/docs/NGINX_PROXY_SETUP_GUIDE.md

 6. Check browser network tab for redirects

 This setup provides a robust, scalable solution for serving Next.js apps behind prefixes while maintaining app agnosticism and proper navigation behavior.

+## See Also

+- `docs/AUTOMATED_TESTING.md` – run navigation regression to validate your proxy setup